We offer a variety of elective rotations to help meet your training requirements and career goals.

-Rheumatology: Not often encountered in the inpatient service, this month-rotation offers exposure to diagnosis and treatment of connective tissue disorders.
+Rheumatology: Not often encountered in the inpatient service, this month-long outpatient rotation offers exposure to diagnosis and treatment of connective tissue disorders.

-Endocrinology: Mostly outpatient with some inpatient consult exposure.
+Endocrinology: Mostly outpatient with some inpatient consultation exposure.
 This will give you confidence in diagnosis and management of diabetes, thyroid disease, pituitary disease, metabolic bone disease.

 Optional Electives: (divided by subspecialty interest)

 Research month: We encourage our residents to take research months during their second and third year.
 This month will allow 4 weeks of dedicated research time, with the only clinical responsibility being continuity clinic (1 day per week).

 Cardiology interest: In addition to exposure during inpatient floors and the CICU, you have the option to take the following electives:

 Gastroenterology clinic/consults: Inpatient gastrointestinal consults are combined with outpatient management and exposure to scopes.
 Common conditions include peptic ulcer disease, hepatobiliary disease, liver transplantation, and diverticular diseases.
 Various endoscopic procedures are also done.

 Gastroenterology interest: In addition to the gastroenterology rotation as well as exposure to GI during your inpatient general medicine floor rotations, you have the option to take the following electives: